binpash/try/docs/try.1.md

 -x

-: Prevent network access (by unsharing the network namespace.)
+: Prevent network access (by unsharing the network namespace).

 ## Options